 Here’s why you shouldn’t visit these 3 reconstructed World Heritages Sites & why you should – and if it’s worth it in the end!

 The famous and iconic bridge in Bosnia and Herzegovina is part of the World Heritage Site of the Old Bridge Area of the Old City of Mostar.
-The old bridge Stari Most is the origin of the city’s name.
+Stari Most is the origin of the city’s name.

 WHY NOT TO VISIT STARI MOST

 As the stones of the bridge shows, this is not an ancient bridge.
 Most of the historic area and the old bridge was destroyed in the war in the 1990’s.
-(Guide to the war traces in Sarajevo) Most of it has been rebuilt with the help of UNESCO it’s now almost rebuilt.
+(Guide to the war traces in Sarajevo) With the help of UNESCO it’s now almost rebuilt.